mikemag/MonkeyCAM/engine/docs/G-Code_Program_Guide.md

 on, followed by a short delay to let the spindle come up to speed, then the program starts with the first plunge into the part which includes the first setting of the feed rate.

+The first line selects output units: `G20` for inches or `G21` for millimeters.
+This is controlled by the machine configuration option `"gcode units"`.

 Every program assumes it is starting at G55 X0 Y0 Z0.
 This must be away from the part, and **above the rapid height**, typically at the